Viky397/TorWICDataset/README.md

 # ChangingWarehouseDataset

 ## Description
-This repository contains the released dataset discussed in **POCD: Probabilistic Object-Level Change Detection and Volumetric Mapping in Semi-Static Scenes**, in _2022 Robotics: Science and Systems (RSS)_, 2022. [[Paper](Link)].
+This repository contains the released dataset discussed in **POCD: Probabilistic Object-Level Change Detection and Volumetric Mapping in Semi-Static Scenes**. [[Paper](Link)].
 The purpose of this dataset is to evaluate the map mainteneance capabilities in a warehouse environment undergoing incremental changes.
 The novel dataset taken in the Clearpath Robotics warehouse is located [here](https://drive.google.com/drive/folders/12-h2OPmlmxLk0Y9C3Hr5glkalUp66oEJ?usp=sharing).

 This dataset contains 18 trajectories that can be merged using the provided script to create a changing environment.